2023 Best Value Allied Health Services Basic Certificate Schools in California

 College of the Sequoias undergraduate students pay an average of $1,394 in in-state tuition and fees each year.

 Cerritos College did quite well in this year’s ranking of the best places for allied health & medical assisting services students to get a basic certificate.
 It came in at #6 on the list.
-Cerritos College is a large public school located in the large suburb of Norwalk.
+Cerritos College is a fairly large public school located in the suburb of Norwalk.

 Cerritos College undergraduate students pay an average of $1,364 in in-state tuition and fees each year.